Makemake

 Makemake (Note: Pronounced as four syllables, with stress on the as.
-Values of the vowels vary; see infobox.) (minor-planet designation: 136472 Makemake) is a dwarf planet in the Kuiper belt, a disk of icy bodies beyond the orbit of Neptune.
-It is the fourth largest trans-Neptunian object and the largest member of the classical Kuiper belt, (Note: The classical Kuiper belt does not include resonant trans-Neptunian objects like Pluto and Haumea.
-Pluto would be the largest Kuiper belt object if resonant objects are included.) having a diameter 60% that of Pluto.
-It was discovered on March 31, 2005 by American astronomers Michael E. ("Mike") Brown, Chad Trujillo, and David Rabinowitz at Palomar Observatory.
-As one of the largest objects found by this team, the discovery of Makemake contributed to the reclassification of Pluto as a dwarf planet in 2006.
+Values of the vowels vary; see infobox.) (minor-planet number 136472) is a dwarf planet orbiting the Sun in the Kuiper belt, a disc of icy bodies beyond the orbit of Neptune.
+It is the fourth largest dwarf planet and trans-Neptunian object in the Solar System, having a diameter 60% that of Pluto.
+It was discovered on March 31, 2005, by American astronomers Michael E. Brown, Chad Trujillo, and David Rabinowitz at Palomar Observatory.
+As one of the largest outer Solar System objects found by this team, the discovery of Makemake contributed to the reclassification of Pluto as a dwarf planet in 2006.

-Makemake is similar to Pluto with respect to its surface: it is highly reflective, covered largely by frozen methane, and stained reddish-brown by tholins.
-Makemake has one known satellite, which has not been named.
-The orbit of this satellite suggests that Makemake's rotation has a high axial tilt, which implies that it experiences extreme seasons.
+Makemake's surface is similar to that of Pluto: it is highly reflective, covered largely by frozen methane, and stained reddish-brown by tholins.
+Makemake has one known moon, which has not been named.
+The orbit of this moon suggests that Makemake's rotation has a high axial tilt, which implies that it experiences extreme seasons.
 Makemake shows evidence of geochemical activity and cryovolcanism, which has led scientists to suspect that it might harbor a subsurface ocean of liquid water.
-Gaseous methane has been found on Makemake, although it is unclear whether it is contained in an atmosphere or comes from temporary outgassing.
+Gaseous methane has been detected around Makemake, although it is unclear whether it is contained in an atmosphere or comes from temporary outgassing.

 No high-resolution images of Makemake's surface exist because it has not been visited up close by a space probe.
 Makemake is so far from Earth that it appears as a star-like point of light even when viewed through a telescope.
 Scientists have expressed desire to send a space probe to explore Makemake because of its geological activity and potential subsurface ocean.